Recent Advances of Multimodal Continual Learning: A Comprehensive Survey: Introduction

 \IEEEpubidadjcol

-\hypertarget{mylink challenges}{ \textbf{Challenges of MMCL.} In spite of the connection between conventional unimodal CL and MMCL, the challenges of MMCL extend beyond a simple stacking of CL}\footnote{In this paper, we use terms {CL} and {MMCL} to respectively refer to unimodal and multimodal CL for simplicity, if no confusion is caused.} {methods on multimodal data.} Such straightforward attempts have been demonstrated to yield suboptimal performance~\cite{Srinivasan2022CLiMB, He2024Continual, Greco2019Psycholinguistics}.
-Concretely, as illustrated in \Cref{fig:MMCL challenges}, in addition to the existing challenge of catastrophic forgetting in CL, the multimodal nature of MMCL introduces the following four challenges.
-These challenges not only stand alone but may also exacerbate the catastrophic forgetting issue:
+\hypertarget{mylink challenges}{ \textbf{Challenges of MMCL.} } In spite of the connection between conventional unimodal CL and MMCL, the challenges of MMCL extend beyond a simple stacking of CL\footnote{In this paper, we use terms {CL} and {MMCL} to respectively refer to unimodal and multimodal CL for simplicity, if no confusion is caused.} {methods on multimodal data.}

+\hypertarget{item: mmcl forgetting}{}\revsec{\begin{challenge}[Multimodal Catastrophic Forgetting] Stemming from unimodal CL, the primary and direct challenge in MMCL is multimodal catastrophic forgetting (\Cref{fig: non-tech illustration MMCL}).
+Straightforwardly applying unimodal CL methods has been demonstrated to yield suboptimal performance due to severe forgetting~\cite{Srinivasan2022CLiMB, He2024Continual, Greco2019Psycholinguistics}.
+Counterintuitively, despite the availability of more data, performance with multimodal inputs may be lower than with a single modality~\cite{Xu2024Continual, Sarfraz2024Unimodal}.
+Moreover, different modalities exhibit varying forgetting rates, further complicating this issue~\cite{He2024Continual}. \end{challenge} }

+Beyond the severe forgetting phenomenon above, the multimodal nature of MMCL also introduces the following four challenges.
+We detail these below and illustrate them in \Cref{fig:MMCL challenges}.
+These challenges not only stand alone but may also exacerbate \challengeNumDesc{0}.